 One of the reasons the Pride Bottom Former performs significantly better than others is due to the close dimensional and geometric tolerances held in the manufacture of the components.
 These close tolerances ensure complete component and Bottom Former interchangeability without negative impact on the product that they produce.
 When the Bottom Former's locking nut assembly and the spacer have been correctly fit to the Bodymaker, squareness and alignment of the Bodymaker are within the manufacturers specification, the Pride Bottom Former is completely interchangeable.
-If the profile changes, then the

-Spacer must be resized and the Bottom Former and parts will again be interchangeable for this new profile.

-To keep your Pride Bottom Former operating at its peak level of performance, it is imperative that only Pride manufactured components are used in your units.
+If the profile changes, then the Spacer must be resized and the Bottom Former and of performance, it is imperative that only Pride manufactured components are used in your units.
 Our component designs have been developed over a twenty-year span and have been manufactured to resolve the unique demands encountered during can manufacturing.